eltonemabodo/health-climate-change/README.md

 Survey (ZDHS) and using weight-for-age, and hieght-for-age z scores to measure the nutritional outcomes.
 Although precipitation and temperature are key explanatory variables, other control measures such as socioeconomic demographic characteristics are also included.
 The files are arranged as follows:

---code - all the code used for cleaning and analysis of the data.
+-`code/` - all the code used for cleaning and analysis of the data.
---data - only cleaned and processed data is tracked, to comply with the ethical requirements of the DHS program.
+-`data/` - only cleaned and processed data is tracked, to comply with the ethical requirements of the DHS program.